SURIYALAKSHMI29/API/README.md

 ## Acknowledgments

 This project was developed with the guidance of a YouTube tutorial.
 It was created to practice and learn more about working with APIs and Twilio.
+This project extends its gratitude to the following individuals and resources:

+YouTube content creator for their detailed tutorial that provided essential guidance on building serverless functions with Twilio.
+The Twilio team for their robust documentation, tools, and support that significantly contributed to the development of this project.
+This project is a testament to collaborative learning and shared knowledge within the developer community.

 ## License